Dragon863/Dragon863.github.io/content/posts/place.md

 #### Conclusion

 This project was a lot of fun to build, and I'm really happy with how it turned out.
 It's a great conversation starter, and I can't wait to see what people create with it.
 If you want to try it out for yourself, you can visit [place.danieldb.uk](https://place.danieldb.uk) and start placing pixels.
 I hope you enjoy it as much as I enjoyed creating it!

+#### Extra: Bot Protection

+Unpopular opinion: I don't think bot protection needs to be there for a project like this.
+I think it's interesting to see what bots can create, and it's a fun challenge to try and outsmart them.
+I've seen some really cool bots from running this project for a while, and I think it adds to the experience.
+That being said, I do have some basic rate limiting in place to prevent abuse, but I think it's important to strike a balance between protecting the project and just seeing people have fun reverse engineering it and creating cool stuff!